 Bachelor of Science in Health Promotion

 Bachelor's degree programs in health promotion go by a variety of titles, including a Bachelor of Science in Health Promotion and Education and a Bachelor of Science in Health Promotion and Disease Prevention.
-Some degree programs in the field allow students to select a particular concentration, such as community health promotion, occupational health promotion, or pre-health professions.
 Students are allowed to transfer over credits from an associate's degree program in the field.

 Courses within a bachelor's degree program are primarily classroom lectures or seminars covering topics related to healthcare, educational strategies, and community interaction.
 Specific courses include: